Aviation Safety Policy? More than Just Empty Words...

 Many companies don't take their safety policy seriously.
 During the initial SMS implementation, the safety policy is often a rushed requirement that is simply:

 - Drafted for the accountable executive;

 - Put into a book; and

 This was not the intent of the safety policy.
-When performed earnestly at airlines and airports, the safety policy exercise a powerful influence in shaping the safety culture.
-In fact, the safety policy becomes the bedrock of your airline or airport's SMS program.
+When performed earnestly and written for the correct audience, the safety policy exercises a powerful influence in shaping your safety culture.
+In fact, the safety policy becomes the bedrock of your aviation SMS.

 Below are some safety policy templates we've acquired over the past dozen years.
 Use them as guides.
 Plagiarize them if you like, but please change the company name wherever appropriate.
 We hope you find them useful.